 Your preferences have been updated.

-As part of Aruba's Traveler Health Requirement, the Government of Aruba requires all visitors to undergo a Molecular SARS-CoV-2 test based on a nasal swab before entering Aruba.
+As part of Aruba's Traveler Health Requirement, the Government of Aruba requires all visitors to undergo a SARS-CoV-2 test based on a nasal swab before entering or upon arrival in Aruba.

 Recently recovered from COVID-19?
 See our Health & Testing FAQ.

-The Government of Aruba requires the test to be a COVID-19 test, obtained from a nasal swab specimen through amplified Molecular testing performed by a certified lab, and the results need to be uploaded as part of the ED card process.
+The Government of Aruba requires the test to be a COVID-19 test, obtained from a nasal swab specimen through amplified Molecular testing or Antigen testing performed by a certified lab, and the results need to be uploaded as part of the ED card process.